Corymbia stockeri

-Corymbia stockeri, commonly known as the blotchy bloodwood, is a species of small tree that is endemic to Cape York Peninsula in Queensland.
+Corymbia stockeri, commonly known as blotchy bloodwood, is a species of small tree that is endemic to Cape York Peninsula in Queensland.
 It has rough, tessellated bark on the trunk and branches, lance-shaped adult leaves, flower buds in groups of seven, creamy white flowers and barrel-shaped to urn-shaped fruit.

 Description

 Corymbia stockeri is a tree that typically grows to a height of 12-20 m and forms a lignotuber.
 It has thick, soft, scaly to flaky, reddish bark on the trunk and branches.
 Young plants and coppice regrowth have elliptic to oblong, later lance-shaped leaves that are glossy green on the upper surface, paler below, 60-120 mm long and 9-28 mm wide.
 Adult leaves are glossy green on the upper surface, paler below, lance-shaped, 80-215 mm long and 9-25 mm wide on a petiole 8-25 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 4-14 mm long, each branch of the peduncle with seven buds on pedicels 4-13 mm long.
 Mature buds are pear-shaped to oval, 6-8 mm long and 4-6 mm wide with a rounded operculum.
 Flowering has been observed in February and the flowers are creamy white.
 The fruit is a woody barrel-shaped to urn-shaped capsule 10-17 mm long and 8-14 mm wide with the valves enclosed in the fruit.